 Time for a look at June marketing themes – we’re just back from the local garden centre, with a car full of bedding plants that we don’t need.
-We only went to pick up some garden bags but the polka dot deck chairs, canvas parasols and brightly coloured dinner sets got me in the mood for Summer garden parties and enjoying the great outdoors.
+We only went to pick up some compost but the polka dot deck chairs, canvas parasols and brightly coloured dinner sets got me in the mood for Summer garden parties.

 Before I knew it, I was heading for the plant aisle with a large shopping basket.